 Know What You Want Before You Shop

-It is easy, when shopping for jewelry to have a little confusion.
-If you look at the photo of the flag to the right, it is the flag of Israel.
-Note that the flag is featuring a six pointed star, also called the Star of David.
-The five pointed star is not the Star of David.
-When you are asking a store if they have a star necklace, ring, bracelet or earrings, you will want to ask for the Star of David or six pointed star.
+It is easy to have a little confusion when shopping for jewelry.
+If you look at the photo of the flag above, it is the flag of Israel.
+Note that the flag is featuring a six-pointed star, also called the Star of David.
+The five-pointed star is not the Star of David.
+When you are asking a store if they have a star necklace, ring, bracelet or earrings, you will want to ask for the Star of David or six-pointed star.

 Other pieces sometimes feature a menorah (a candelabra for religious ceremonies), the Ten Commandments, Bar and Bat Mitzvah (a person's coming of age celebration) and other images that are reminders of the Jewish faith.

 Know the Person's Exact Sect of Jewish Faith Before You Shop